SupertigerDev/better-in-game-chat/README.md

 - Some games require you to sign a digital signature to allow full screen overlays (I hate you Valorant).
 This will require you to play games in borderless full screen mode which can add latency.
 I don't have the money to buy a signature.
 - When the overlay is opened, the task bar is visible.
 - Only probably works on Windows (The superior OS).

+### Bugs
+- When clicking outside of a game, the overlay will hide away.
+To bring it back, click the `#` key.

 ### Contribute
 Contributing is most welcome 💖 Submit a PR and I will take a look.